takuyadev/logeee/README.md

-# Logeee - BCIT 2nd Term Final Project
+# Logeee - BCIT 2nd Term, Dynamic Content Final Project

 This project is deployed at the [link here.](https://shelfie-takuyatoyokawa.vercel.app/)